-Registered Certified and Practitioner Members who hold a current Annual Practising Certificate and are Available to the public for work may upload a profile on www.themii.ie
+Registered Members and Advanced Members who hold a current Annual Practising Certificate and are Available to the public for work may upload a profile on www.themii.ie

 Following confirmation that your profile is in compliance with MII requirements it will be approved for publishing on the website.